Ormael13/CoCX/classes/classes/Scenes/Readme.md

 An instance of this scene class should be available from `CoC` (declared as field and instantiated in the declaration), but not necessarily directly.
 It is preferable that location-specific scenes should be fields of corresponding location scenes.
-In code referencing a "foreign" scene to call an event could be something like `doNext(kGAMECLASS.telAdre.bakeryScene.bakeryuuuuuu);` .
+In code referencing a "foreign" scene to call an event could be something like `doNext(CoC.instance.telAdre.bakeryScene.bakeryuuuuuu);` .
 For such location-specific scenes it is good to subclass them from common superclass containing handy methods to access instance of their parent and other helpy stuff (see _Scenes/Places/TelAdre/TelAdreAbstractContent.as_ )